What Does it Take to Be an Electrical or Electronics Engineering Technician?

 |District of Columbia||$83,330|

-Where Electrical and Electronics Engineering Technicians Are Employed
+Where do Electrical and Electronics Engineering Technicians Work?

 The table below shows the approximate number of Electrical and Electronics Engineering Technicians employed by various industries.